- "Ooooo, I'm so ambiguously camp!"

 - Silence, You Fool!: Goes a step further by "silencing the silence" at one point.

 - Small Name, Big Ego: In "Marik's Evil Council" and "Concrete Giraffes".
 He's convinced that he's the most evil villain of all time in the former and that he's making a film that will put Citizen Kane to shame in the latter, when he's comically incompetent at both.
+By the time his movie finally gets released, he seems to have realized that he is not a great filmmaker.

 - Sound-Effect Bleep: When uttering the F-word, a voice belching "EFF!!" is used in place of a regular beep.
 This trait has since been taken by Dartz, as Marik's character had evolved far beyond what LK had originally intended.